 It’s handy to keep a few cardboard boxes around for temporary storage and packaging gifts, but if you have a towering stack of boxes, spring is the time to break them down and recycle them.
 Don’t be tempted to just move them to the garage or basement because rodents and bugs may use them as homes.

 What’s the point of keeping around plastic silverware at home?
 How will your guests feel when you hand them the plastic silverware?
 Do yourself a favor and get rid of that plastic silverware, along with those tiny condiment packets.
 That relish is about to hit puberty in your fridge.

 You’ve got the power cord for the original Nintendo still but the rest of it has disappeared.
 Get rid of the cord and any other homeless cords you’ve got laying around.
 And for those ones that you still need, try organizing them with toilet paper rolls.

 If you’re swimming in staplers or can’t find your way through the maze of paper clips, highlighters and sticky notes, get rid of it.
 Don’t make your home office unbearable as well.
-Check out these home office tips to make your life easier.

 You found the perfect shoes for that outfit a long time ago and you don’t even wear that outfit anymore, so why not lose the shoes?
 Or you’ve replaced your lawn mowing shoes three times but still have the previous two pair sitting around.
 Ditch those shoes, you might even be able to recycle them.